Deepanshu291/Indianime/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
--Flutter doctor
+- Flutter doctor
--flutter pub get /update
+- flutter pub get /update
--flutter run
+- flutter run

 A few resources to get you started if this is your first Flutter project: